-- Changes made in the fall to account for the final student enrollment determines how much state foundation grant will be received during the fiscal year. - Final amendments are made in June for increases in appropriations to prevent budget overruns and reductions in expenses put into place by the administration. - The final budget for the General Fund anticipated the fund balance to be 2.62% percent of General Fund expenditures and transfers the actual results were 4.3% percent.
+- Final amendments are made in June for increases in appropriations to prevent budget overruns and reductions in expenses put into place by the administration. - The final budget for the General Fund anticipated the fund balance to be 13.6% of General Fund expenditures and transfers the actual results equaled 17.0%. - The increase in fund balance was due primarily to the District's savings on fuel costs, utilities, building/vehicle maintenance, contracted substitutes, instructional contracted services, special education costs, and technology.